Devil's Thumb Ranch

 EV390 – Spring 2012

-A team of nine students participated in this experience in the Spring 2012 semester.
-Their projects focused on energy efficiency, biomass energy and gray water reuse.
+Projects for the first group of students participating in EV390 focused on energy efficiency, biomass energy and gray water reuse.
 In addition to time spent learning about the ranch, completing their project feasibility assessments and planting over one thousand seedling trees, the students also had ample time to hike, bike, ride horses and relax in the grandeur of the Rocky Mountains.
 Click here to read a brief synopsis of the student projects.
-Full reports are available upon request.

 Other Sustainability issues at the ranch